Ethiopia: Our Ancestral Land

 - All park entry fees, conservation fees, entrance fees, airport transfers, and departure taxes.

-- Guided photographic walks, school/orphanage visits, and cultural excursions as per the itinerary.
+- Guided photographic walks, charitable organizations visits, and cultural excursions as per the itinerary.

 - Leadership in ethical, socially responsible practices.